nim-lang/website/jekyll/_posts/2020-10-14-what-are-arc-and-orc-in-nim.md

 ORC is Nim's all-new cycle collector based on ARC.
 It can be considered a full-blown GC since it includes a local tracing phase (contrary to most other tracing GCs which do global tracing).
+ORC is what you should use when working with Nim's async because it contains cycles that need to be dealt with.

-I don't have much to say about ORC, but it retains most of ARC's advantages except **determinism** (partially) - by default ORC has an adaptive threshold for collecting cycles, and **hard realtime** (partially), for the same reason.
+ORC retains most of ARC's advantages except **determinism** (partially) - by default ORC has an adaptive threshold for collecting cycles, and **hard realtime** (partially), for the same reason.
-To enable ORC you would need to compile your program with ``--gc:orc``, but ORC will probably become Nim's default GC in the future.
+To enable ORC you need to compile your program with ``--gc:orc``, but ORC will probably become Nim's default GC in the future.